-Launched in 2014, the Healthy High Streets programme provides intensive support for high streets.
-Over a three year period the programme will support 100 locations to revitalise high streets and engage large businesses in their local communities.
+Launched in 2014, the Healthy High Streets programme provided intensive support for high streets.
+Over a three year period the programme supported 100 locations to revitalise high streets and engage large businesses in their local communities.

-The Healthy High Streets programme is now supporting 100 towns across the UK, from Kirkwall in the Orkneys to Penzance.
+The Healthy High Streets programme supported 100 towns across the UK, from Kirkwall in the Orkneys to Penzance.
 See a list of Healthy High Streets towns.

-The programme is backed by corporate partners Boots UK, EE, Exterion Media, Greggs, Marks & Spencer, Santander and Wilko.
-These businesses are collaborating with local town teams to develop and implement activities such as:
+The programme was backed by corporate partners Boots UK, EE, Exterion Media, Greggs, Marks & Spencer, Santander and Wilko.
+These businesses collaborated with local town teams to develop and implement activities such as:

 - Enabling access to landlords to address issues around empty and unsightly properties

 - Creating and enabling high profile events to drive footfall

 - Creation of relevant pop up shops and markets to support start ups